 Whatever the circumstances surrounding your upcoming move — good or bad, exciting or nerve-wracking — the process is going to be fast-paced, overwhelming, and potentially stressful.
 However, it doesn’t have to be this way!
-It is possible to go through with a move and not turn your hair gray at the same time.
+It is possible to go through with a house move and not turn your hair grey at the same time.

 1. Plan and then plan some more

 We all procrastinate, especially when something as overwhelming as moving house is on the horizon.
 However, attempting to clear clutter, pack those boxes, organise your belongings, and vacate your old home all at the last minute is guaranteed to bring on unnecessary levels of stress.
 You need to start planning far earlier than you think!

 However long you think it is going to take, double it.
 Seriously, things are going to crop up that you don’t expect and nothing will go entirely according to plan, so prepare yourself with a realistic timeline.

 In order to remain calm, cool, and collected during this time, make a list of what needs to be done, and then break these tasks into weekly to-do’s.
 From this point, you can divide the weekly to-dos into more manageable daily tasks.
 This strategy is the best way to beat procrastination and help you feel as though you are in control of the situation.
 There is so much to remember that it helps to have a moving house checklist.

 2. Schedule “me” time

 Whether or not you want to be moving, there are still (probably) going to be feelings of grief about the upcoming transition.
 Don’t be afraid to experience these feelings – they are normal, and everyone has them!

 That being said, it is essential to take care of your own well-being while you are dealing with this process.
 Ensure that you are regularly getting enough sleep and that you are eating a wholesome, balanced diet.
 Far too often, when you are busy, these things go out of the window.
 But being tired is only going to make the move feel a lot more overwhelming and stressful!